 But as these grapes have gained popularity, farmers have started to grow them in other parts of the world, allowing them to be stocked in grocery stores for more months out of the year.
-With cotton candy grapes finally within reach, I took the plunge.
-Would they really taste like cotton candy?
+With Cotton Candy grapes finally within reach, I took the plunge.

-The answer is yes.
+Yes—they really do taste like cotton candy.
 It’s truly remarkable how identical they taste to the classic spun-sugar treat.
 When you bite into one, you’re instantly flushed with a cotton candy flavor vaguely like that of a superripe, peak-season honeydew.
 The grapes have almost no tartness, unlike their more traditional cousins, and they have a crisp, firm texture and are supremely juicy.